NiveusLuna/KA2-bugfix/README.md

 # KA2-bugfix
 Klingon Academy II - Bugfix mod

-As the name suggests, this is a bugfix mod for Klingon Academy II.
+As the name suggests, this is a bugfix mod for Klingon Academy II v2.0.
 This repository is purely objective bug fixes.
 If there is doubt as to whether it's a bug, the change will not be made here.